-Notes to Consolidated Financial Statements (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)
+Notes to the Consolidated Financial Statements For the Three and Six months ended March 31, 2015 and 2014 (Unaudited) (In 000's of Canadian dollars, unless otherwise noted)

 Liquidity risk

 Almonty's objective is to use cash and cash equivalents, finance leases, inter-company participating loans, third party loans (see Note 10 Long-term Debt for debt maturities) and equity in order to maintain liquidity.
 Almonty's policy is to maximize liquidity in order to enable the continued development of the mines and operations of the plants and to enable the development of its projects.
 All financial liabilities with a contractual term of 12 months or less are classified as current.